Reviews You Can Rely On

 Print Capabilities

 One positive is that the build volume is a respectable 220mm x 220mm x 250mm (8.7" x 8.7" x 9.4").
-Unfortunately, both Creality's slicer and the binder clips that are literally needed to hold the print bed in place prevented the full X/Y dimensions from being possible.
-We found that just 200mm x 200mm was the farthest we could go, over 17% smaller than advertised.
+Unfortunately, both Creality's slicer (and the binder clips that are literally needed to hold the print bed in place) prevented us from using the full X/Y dimensions.
+We found that 200mm x 200mm was the farthest we could go, more than 17% smaller than advertised.

 The build plate is officially intended to be held in place with 4 (provided) binder clips.